GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 ### Enable AuthnContextClassRef in oxTrust

-Gluu Authentication Schemes (basic, fido, mfa, ldap etc.) needs to be associated with AuthnContextClassRef values (one-to-one), This can be achieved by updating ACR attribute under Person Authentication.
+Gluu Authentication Schemes (basic, fido, mfa, ldap etc.) needs to be associated with AuthnContextClassRef values (one-to-one), This can be achieved by associating SAML ACRS attribute under Person Authentication.

 ![saml_authctxref](../img/saml/saml_authctxref.PNG)